Yuanyuan-Yuan/Manifold-SCA/README.md

 to reconstruct unknown face photos (i.e., the `test` split).
 The reconstructed face photos will by default be saved in `output/CelebA_cacheline/recons/`.
 This procedure is also same for audio and text data.

-We use [Face++](https://www.faceplusplus.com/) to assess the similarity of ID between reconstructed and reference face photos.
-The online service is free at the time of writing so you can register your own account.
-The set the `key` and `secret` variables in `code/face_similarity.py` and run
+We use [Face++](https://www.faceplusplus.com/) to assess the similarity of IDs between reconstructed and reference face photos.
+The online service is free at the time of writing, so you can register your own account.
+Then set the `key` and `secret` variables in `code/face_similarity.py` and run

 ```bash
 python face_similarity.py --recons_dir="../output/CelebA_cacheline/recons/" --target_dir="../output/CelebA_cacheline/target/" --output_path="../output/CelebA_cacheline/simillarity.txt"